A Truly Unique School

 that has team-taught, multi-age learning communities that function like an extended family?

-Where individualized teaching, and very French small classes of 4-10 students, ensures that all girls graduate functionally fluent in French - in time for the graduation trip to France?
+Where individualized teaching, and very French small classes of 4-8 students following France’s Ministry of Education FSL curriculum, ensures that all girls graduate functionally fluent in French - in time for the student-panned graduation trip to France?

 that provides an integrated, supportive, and challenging university preparatory curriculum for students with giftedness and students with anxiety, learning disabilities, ADHD, & depression.